 Many estate agents and mortgage brokers are reporting lengthy delays when it comes to getting surveys completed for properties.
 Hotspots such as West London are amongst the most affected by the backlog but there seems to be a general lengthening in the time span for survey fulfillment.
-Although RICS (the Royal Institute for Chartered Surveyors) is of the opinion that there are a sufficient number of registered surveyors to take on the workload, it seems that the buoyancy of the housing market might be pushing them to their limits.
+Although RICS (the Royal Institution for Chartered Surveyors) is of the opinion that there are a sufficient number of registered surveyors to take on the workload, it seems that the buoyancy of the housing market might be pushing them to their limits.

 Buyers are now having to wait up to three weeks for a survey to be conducted on a potential purchase, and whilst this doesn’t necessarily represent a significant delay in the grand scheme of house-buying timelines, for those in a hurry, or those who are buying without a mortgage, it could be the difference between hanging on, or going back to the marketplace to look for another property.